dagood/x/approaches.md

 If our tests don't work on a new baked commit, the infra needs to be fixed up.

 This has a similar feel to https://github.com/golang-fips/go.
-In theory this can use patch files, but other approaches fit in nicely and would be more flexible when it comes to conflicts.
+In theory this can use patch files, but other approaches would also fit in nicely and could be more flexible when it comes to conflicts.
+Or: generate some patch files.

 ## Wrapper